The trial courts vary inside and outside of the city.

 Inside the City, they have two types of trial courts, The Civil Court of the City and The Criminal Court of the City.
 Each handles cases within their civil or criminal jurisdiction for things that occur within the city limits.

-Infotracer allows you to have free instant access to New York court records on demand.
-The best way to look up cases online is using a NY state court records search by name to find cases from New York district courts, city courts, town and village courts, county courts, family courts and the court of claims.
+Infotracer allows you to have free instant access to New York court documents on demand.
+The best way to look up cases online is using a NY state court search by name to find cases from New York district courts, city courts, town and village courts, county courts, family courts and the court of claims.

 In 2012, the New York courts received 3,962,433 filings.
 In 2016, the number of filings decreased by 15.5% and counted 3,349,318 filings and had 3,265,526 outgoing cases